 Imagine the Speed:A digital visualization solution thatmakes decisions about colorways, design and material easier before you create physical or virtual prototypes.
 A tool that lets designers and developers test designs and improve compliance before production.

 Imagine the Savings: An onlinetool that’s able to populate PLM data to give development teams line-of-sight into material costs, availability, quality and compliance issues.Getting the exact specs for every item in the bill of materials instantly.

 The good news is you don’t have to just imagine these outcomes.
 They are delivered by a digital material visualization platform: Material Exchange, a solution developed by PTC and a diverse group of partners including Decker Brands, the Footwear Distributors and Retailers of America, and Material Exchange Ventures AB.

 Don’t tear apart your design studio searching around for that misplaced fabric sample you saved last season.
 With a digital material visualization platform, you can streamline your fashion and apparel material selection process and accelerate product design and development.

-Learn more about the benefits and potential use cases of a digital materials library in our upcoming webinar featuring Michelle Boucher of Tech Clarity and Brad Thomas of PTC's Retail Business Unit:
+Learn more about the benefits and potential use cases of a digital materials library in our on-demand webinar featuring Chris Hillyer of Deckers Brands and Brion Carroll of PTC's Retail Business Unit: